abguimba/42-42sh/README.md

 # 42-42sh
 The last and hardest of the shell projects.
 We were asked, in a team of at least 4 people.
-To build a shell that incorporated a lot of modern shell functions, such as job control, globbing, inhibitors, scripting, perfect line management, signal handling, heredoc management, perfect piping and fd redirections, alias, complete environment management, history, autocompletion, syntax highlighting, POSIX builtins, AST, parser, lexer, binary hashing, etc...
+To build a shell that incorporated a lot of modern shell functions, such as job control, globbing, inhibitors, scripting, perfect line management, signal handling, heredoc management, perfect piping and fd redirections, alias, complete environment management, history, autocompletion, syntax highlighting, POSIX builtins, abstract syntax trees, parser, lexer, binary hashing, etc...

 <img src="/images/42sh01.gif" alt="42sh01" width="700"/>
 <img src="/images/42sh04.gif" alt="42sh04" width="700"/>